amiaopensource/vrecord/Resources/analog_digitization.md

 3. FFmpeg log (filename_ffmpeg_date_time.log)
 4. FFplay log (filename_ffplay_date_time.log)
 5. Frame MD5 file (filename.framemd5) if you chose to record frame MD5s, which you should do
-6. An capture options log (filename_capture_options.log)
+6. A capture options log (filename_capture_options.log)
 7. A QC Tools XML file, if you chose to create it (filename.qctools.xml.gz)

 Scroll through the video file to make sure it is complete; in other words, you've captured the entire tape.
 If all these files exist and the video file looks complete you can move on to further QC.

 ## Troubleshooting ##

-**I ran `$ vrecord -p` and no video is showing up in the vrecord window!**
+**I ran `vrecord -p` and no video is showing up in the vrecord window!**
 Answer: Check to make sure all of your cables are routed properly.
-Also check Mac OS System Preferences to make sure that the Black Magic capture device is set up properly.
-If you are using SDI for your input on vrecord, the output of the Black Magic should be set to SDI.
+Also check macOS System Preferences to make sure that the Black Magic capture device is set up properly.
+If you are using SDI for your input on vrecord, the output of the Blackmagic should be set to SDI.

 **My tape finished early, how do I stop vrecord?**
 Answer: Simply close the vrecord window and the program will automatically stop.
 You should then examine your video file to make sure it's complete.